zhaber/ng-bootstrap-datetimepicker/README.md

  * `close-text`
  _(Default: 'Done')_ :
- The text to display for the close button.
+ The text to display for the close popup button.